LeeMorinUCF/ECP3004S21/demo_17_PP_Ch_13_Searching/README.md

 - The value is larger than everything in the list.
 - The value isn't in the list, but it is larger than some and smaller than others.
 - The list has no items.
-The list has one item.
+- The list has one item.

-### Binary search Running Time
+### Binary Search Running Time

 Now we can compare the binary search lalgorithm to the built-in ```list.index``` method.